mobile marketing strategy

 Since GDPR became mandatory in the EU, the advertisers and the companies providing the advertising tools were continuously required to ensure more data privacy and protection.
 The ad tech companies have prepared for the data privacy and protection changes in contextual and anonymized data.

-The focus in 2022 goes on ad quality and creative control.
+The focus in 2024 is on ad quality and creative control.
 Also, the mobile marketing trends will focus more on mobile streaming, giving more light to mobile e-commerce, video content, personalization of the ad messages, 5G mobile standards, and mobile games as the next social network.

 5G wireless technology brings new capabilities and opens the road for new technologies.
 Aside from an even more potent mobile network, 5G is expected to be used to interconnect and control machines, objects, and devices.
 Rich media ads bring better results than static banners, and that’s a given.

-However, banner blindness is getting worse by each year, and engaging with your audience with display ads is becoming harder.
+However, banner blindness is worsening yearly, and engaging with your audience with display ads is becoming harder.

-In order to get the most out of your website on mobile, you first need to learn who your mobile audience is.
+In order to get the most out of your website on mobile, you first need to learn who your mobile audience is, as your mobile marketing strategy should be developed based on a buyer persona.
 The best way to do this is by checking your Google Analytics reports.

-If you are using goals, you can also measure how your leads got in touch with you, how many of them sent you to contact forms or called directly from the website, and how many customers reached the thank you page by using their phones.
+If you were using UA Goals, you can migrate them to GA4 and continue to measure how your leads get in touch with you, how many of them sent you contact forms or called directly from the website, and how many customers reached the thank you page using their phones.

 After discovering how many mobile users your website gets, go deeper.

-The fastest way to test it is to access your own website from your personal mobile phone and see if it shows as it should.
+The fastest way to test it is to access your website from your mobile phone and see if it shows as it should.

-To be accurate, check if your website is mobile-friendly by testing it with Google’s Mobile-Friendly Test
+To be accurate, check if your website is mobile-friendly by testing it with Chrome Lighthouse (as Google’s Mobile-Friendly Test has been retired on December 1, 2023).

-Or you can go in-depth with a Lighthouse audit.
+Moreover, you can go into more in-depth testing with a Lighthouse audit.
 You can run it through Chrome DevTools by accessing the Audits tab.
 The report offers a detailed audit of Performance, Accessibility, Best Practices, SEO, and Progressive Web Apps.
-Lighthouse also offers improvement suggestions on the issues it identifies.
+Lighthouse also provides improvement suggestions on the issues it identifies.

 Go to the Mobile reports and check how your website performs on mobile.

-SIDENOTEBounce rate is single-page sessions divided by all sessions or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.
+SIDENOTE.
+Bounce rate stands for single-page sessions divided by all sessions or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.

 Page speed is crucial.
 Even if you come up with an Oscar-winning mobile strategy, your conversions will be down in the sink if the website takes ages to load.